shaluraju/Formation-of-Drones/README.md

 # Formation of Drones
-This repository contains code of the Decentralized Formation Control of Drones which was programmed and tested in Safe Autonomous Systems Lab, Stevens Institue of Technology.
-This is Hardware Implementation of my [Simulated](https://github.com/shaluraju/Decentralized-Formation-Control-of-UAVs-in-AirSim) Project, several changes were made to the control algorithms to match with the Hardware Components in [SAS](https://saslabstevens.github.io/) Lab
+This repository contains code of the Decentralized Formation Control of Drones which was programmed and tested in Safe Autonomous Systems Lab([SAS](https://saslabstevens.github.io/)), Stevens Institue of Technology.
+This is Hardware Implementation of my [Simulated](https://github.com/shaluraju/Decentralized-Formation-Control-of-UAVs-in-AirSim) Project, several changes were made to the control algorithms to match with the Hardware Components in available in SAS Lab

 [Ful Video](https://www.youtube.com/watch?v=aNUTGayBirw)